AElfProject/aelf-docs/docs/quick-start/developers/allowance-dapp/index.md

 #### What This Function Does:

-1. **Calls Smart Contract Method** : It interacts with the blockchain smart contract to set Admin, Parent and child using the their wallet address.
+1. **Calls Smart Contract Method** : It interacts with the blockchain smart contract to set admin, parent and child using their respective wallet address.

-Next, we'll write the **Handle submit set Role form** function.
+Next, we'll **Handle the submit form to set the roles** function.

-### Submit Set Role Form (Admin)
+### Submit Set Admin Role

-Write the function for handle submit form for set the user role.
+Write the function to handle the submit form to set the users' role.

 - Scroll down to find the comment `// Step I - Handle Submit Form`.